dynamicwebpaige/runconf18/README.md

 ----------------------------------

-Machine learning systems often inherit biases against protected classes and historically disparaged groups via their training data [1](https://arxiv.org/pdf/1707.08120.pdf).
+Machine Learning systems often inherit biases against protected classes and historically disparaged groups via their training data [[1]](https://arxiv.org/pdf/1707.08120.pdf).
 Though some biases in features are straightforward to detect (ex: age, gender, race), others are not explicit and rely on subtle correlations in machine learning algorithms to detect.
 The incorporation of unintended bias into predictive models is called _proxy discrimination_.

 ---------------------